Christ-Mind-Teachings/cmi-wom/_early/joy2.md

 Interesting thought, don’t you think?

-And take it another step further: when you are willing to learn what you couldn’t even possibly learn that you don’t know . . . that is called willingness.
+And take it another step further: when you are willing to learn what you couldn’t even possibly learn that you don’t know&hellip; that is called willingness.

 Now in your language that sounds a little funny, but the same thing was